It's a castle, in Dover, alright, but this is ™'s big hitter and it's pushing £20 a pop!

 Some disparaging comments on downtown Dover have been overheard this week despite the dissenters descending from the who disembarked at Pegwell Bay, probably, and it's thought you know what's being said, sadly.

-But that harbour doesn't look large enough to be one of the worlds largest passenger ports, not to mention the handling of up to ten thousand trucks a day?
+But that harbour doesn't look large enough to be one of the worlds largest passenger ports, not to mention the handling of up to 10,000 trucks a day?

-That's because the Western Docks isn't, and doesn't, but the Eastern Docks is, and does, and one particular 8-year-old would have loved a model of that!
+That's because the Western Docks isn't, and doesn't, but the Eastern Docks is, and does, and one particular eight year old would have loved a model of that!

 Not that the roads are at the end of a forgettable 2020 but, back at the castle, there's an even bigger queue.